Why Does My Search Engine Keep Changing To Bing? (Solved)

 Change Your Search Engine Back Manually

-If the search engine is still changed after you’ve taken all the steps above, you can try to change it manually.
-To do this in Chrome, go to Settings > Search engine.
-Then, under “Search engine used in the address bar,” select your preferred search engine and click “Done.”
+If the search engine remains altered after trying the steps above, change it manually.
+In Chrome, go to Settings > Search engine.
+Under “Search engine used in the address bar,” choose your preferred option and click “Done.”

 Run the Chrome Malware Detector

-Sometimes the unwanted software you install adds a redirecting virus that redirects your search to Bing even when you type in Google.
-So you need to remove the virus to fix this problem.
-Fortunately, Chrome offers a built-in tool that can help you with this.
+Sometimes, unwanted software can add a virus that redirects your searches to Bing when you type in Google.
+To fix this, you need to remove the virus.
+Fortunately, Chrome has a built-in tool to help.

 Open Chrome, go to Settings > Reset and clean up.
 Press “Clean up your computer” and then “Find.”
-Chrome will now scan your computer for malicious software and automatically remove it.
+Chrome will scan and remove malicious software automatically.

 Use an Alternative Browser

-You can always use an alternative browser if you don’t want to go through all the hassle of removing the malware and resetting your browser settings.
-We recommend using a safe and secure browser like Brave browser, which arrives with built-in security features that can protect you from malware and other online threats.
+If you don’t want to deal with removing malware and resetting your browser, use an alternative.
+I suggest using a safe, secure browser like Brave, which comes with built-in security features to protect you from malware and online threats.

-Browsers like Microsoft Chrome, Mozilla Firefox, and Safari are also good alternatives.
-You can try switching between them to see which one works best for you.
+Browsers like Microsoft Chrome, Mozilla Firefox, and Safari offer good alternatives.
+Try switching between them to see which one works best for you.

 Leave a Comment